 Filling out the CAO can be an overwhelming experience.
 There are a lot of decisions to be made around what to study, where to study, and what order everything should go in.
-You won't necessarily want to stick with your original preferences, and what your course list looks like the first time you fill it out could be completely different by the time you're finished.
+You won’t necessarily want to stick with your original preferences.
+What your course list looks like the first time you fill it out could be completely different by the time you’re finished.

 Currently, there are three different stages to changing course choices with the CAO.
 It’s important to be aware of key dates when it comes to changing your course choices so that you can be certain you’ll be able to put down the courses you want.

-If you want to apply for a restricted course, such as courses that need a portfolio as part of the application or require an additional admissions test such as medicine, make sure to add these courses during Stage 1 or Stage 2, as you won't be able to introduce a new restricted course to your list after 1st March.
+If you want to apply for a restricted course, such as courses that need a portfolio as part of the application or require an additional admissions test such as medicine, make sure to add these courses during Stage 1 or Stage 2.
+You won’t be able to introduce a new restricted course to your list after 1st March.

-For full details and access to the Change of Mind application process click here.
+Find full details and access to the Change of Mind application process.

 Stage 1: Between the date the CAO first opens and 1st February (free of charge)

-You can make changes to your application as often as you like from the day the CAO opens in November until the 1st February free of charge.
+You can make changes to your application as often as you like from the day the CAO opens in November until the 1st of February, free of charge.